What style of glasses is right for me?

 There's a great pair of frames for every face

 From cat eye to nerdy or rimless glasses – with such a large and diverse array of frames available, it’s often difficult to decide which design looks best on you.
 BETTER VISION has some tips to help you quickly and easily determine what kind of face shape you have and which glasses, frames and colors will work best for you.

 Here’s how to determine what face shape you have

 At first glance, it’s not always that easy to identify your face shape – common characteristics can look quite different from one face to another.
 Moreover, the shape of a person’s face often changes over the course of their life, for instance when they lose weight.
 Here’s an easy way to determine your face shape at home: first, stand in front of a mirror and look straight ahead.
 Then use an Alice band or headband to pull your hair back.
 “Freeing your face” makes it easier to identify your face shape.
 Your hairline marks the upper edge of your face, and your chin the lower edge.
 Your ears aren’t seen as part of your face.
 Alternatively, you can trace the contour of your face on the mirror using a water-soluble pencil.
 If a mirror isn’t available, a photo of you looking straight ahead (such as a selfie on your smartphone) will do.
 Now it’s time to compare and ask yourself: Which of the following shapes most resembles my face?
 There’s actually an easier way: just use the ZEISS facial recognition tool.

 Identifying your face shape will help you find the perfect frames.
 Face shapes can be divided into six different categories:

-An oval face works well with almost every pair of glasses and frames.
+An oval face works well with almost any kinds of glasses and frames.
 An oval face has soft, harmonious contours, a small forehead, a gently rounded chin and prominent cheekbones.
-It is the "ideal" face shape for glasses because virtually every design and size works well with an oval face.
+It is the “ideal” face shape for glasses because virtually every design and size works well with it.

 Which glasses go well with an oval face?